bhavingpt/automatic-cutting/README.md

 ## Setup

+These steps are described below, but to get this working you should:
+  - create a .env file specifying SUBJECTS_DIR and FREESURFER_HOME
+  - have installed pycortex from source and change to the `fsaverage_transform` branch
+  - overwrite pycortex/cortex/blender/blendlib.py with save.txt

 ### Reference Directories

 The code works by storing past brains in reference directories at the root level - for example, the beginnings of three reference directories are included in this repo.
 It requires the naming scheme SJ-XH, where SJ is the subject and XH is right or left hemisphere.
 Each directory should also contain the output_seam.txt and output_wall.txt which specifies where Amanda's manual cuts were.